matomo-org/developer-documentation/docs/4.x/database-schema.md

 Some plugins are not using the `log_action` / `log_link_visit_action` tables to persist their actions.
 Instead some custom tables are used in order to be able to store the required action details

-### Media Analytics

-The MediaAnalytics plugin uses the tables `log_media` and `log_media_plays` to store the details about the viewed media elements.

-The table `log_media` holds the details of a media element that was shown to the user or the user interacted with:

-- `idvisitor`: the ID of the visitor (an 8 byte binary string)
-- `idvisit`: the ID of the visit
-- `idsite`: the ID of the website
-- `idview`: a random id to identify a specific media view (6 chars [a-z0-9])
-- `player_name`: the name of the media player
-- `media_type`: the media type (1 = video, 2 = audio)
-- `resolution`: the resolution of the media (video only)
-- `fullscreen`: flag to identify if the media was viewed full screen (video only)
-- `media_title`: title of the media
-- `resource`: the resource of the media (typically a file name or url location)
-- `server_time`: the date time the media view started
-- `time_to_initial_play`: the time it took until the user started the media
-- `watched_time`: the sum of the time the user watched/listened the media
-- `media_progress`: progress of the media (defined by the last second that was consumed)
-- `media_length`: the total length of the media in seconds

-In addition to a media view, the plugin stores which segments of a media has been consumed.
-This is done in the table `log_media_plays`.
-Besides `idview` and `idvisit`, which are used to identify a record with an entry in `log_media`, the table has a lot columns for each media segment.
-The first 5 minutes of a media are tracked in 15 second intervals, the rest in 30 second intervals.
-That means the first 20 columns in `log_media_plays` represents 15 seconds each, the remaining columns represent 30 seconds each.
-That means if the first 3 columns have a `1` then the user watched at least one second of each of those parts between 1-15s, 16-30s and 31-45s.
-If only the 18 column had a `1` and all the other ones are `0`, then the user would have only watched the segment between second 256s-270s.
-It doesn't mean the user watched the full 15s/30s segment, but at least 1s within this segment was seen.

 <a name="log-data-persistence-conversions"></a>
 ### Conversions